 “What form?”
 Wallace inquired.

 The questionnaire continued into the next two hours.
 They were only allowed to get up for coffee breaks but were not allowed to turn on a computer or even leave the room.
 Their cell phones were all placed at one corner of their desks where Wallace could see.
-Brian returned from the meeting Lex mentioned earlier – and was cut off – to find Wallace investigating everyone.
+Brian returned from the meeting Lex mentioned earlier–and was cut off–to find Wallace investigating everyone.
 He stayed put and waited for his turn.
-They were only relief around lunchtime.
+They were only relieved around lunchtime.

 “Ling Ling,” Wallace called out when Cyndi was still jotting down notes.